aerrata/journal/src/content/posts/setting-up-dotfiles.md

    config push
    ```

-   Repeat these steps for any additional configuration files you want to track.
+   Repeat these steps for any additional configuration files you want to track

 ### **Conclusion**